Probiotics for Horses: Gut Health, Digestion, and Performance

 Can stress cause loose manure in horses?

 Yes.
-Travel, competition, and environmental changes can affect digestion and manure consistency.
+Travel, competition, environmental changes, and routine disruption can affect digestion and manure consistency.

 How does gut health affect manure consistency?